xu-wen-chao/webpack-inject-chunk-filename-2js-plugin/README.md

 }
 ```

-- Build and see what you got
+Last, build and see what you got

 In chunk `app`'s output source, `inject-tag-lib` will be replaced will `lib.51be9832.js`